Trontie/sona/README.md

 Simple windows Beep() creator:

-Write your notes ( list available here ) or use the commands (list avaiable here) to clear, play, export your music in a working .c file.
+Write your notes ( list available here ) or use the commands (list available here) to clear, play, export your music in a working, standalone, .c file.

 <hr>